margenomics/MIBC_NACresponse_Predictor/README.md

 **RF-WNT**:
 - WNT score

 In order to be able to run the model with new data a pandas dataframe containing all the features used during model training must be provided as an input.
-A detailed description of the variables required for each ML model can be found in the sheet "Final_model" in the [Supplementary Table 9](LINK when uppload in bioXrive).
+A detailed description of the variables required for each ML model can be found in the sheet "Supplementary Table 9" in the [Supplementary Table 9].
 Please note that if any variable is missing, the model will not function properly.

 ## Training results